top of page

 • Ultimaker S5 3D printer

-• Computing resources including 64 TB RAID 10 network attached shared storage
+• Computing resources including 64 TB RAID 10 network attached shared storage and a high performance desktop computer

 • Renovated lab space including ergonomic desks and chairs